Phone-Dashboard/Phone-Dashboard-Android/README.md

 In the `app/src/main/res/values/strings.xml` file in that same folder, configure the `url_phone_dashboard_configuration`, `url_phone_study_configuration`, and `url_phone_enroll` parameters to point to analagous locations on [your local Phone Dashboard data collection server](https://github.com/Phone-Dashboard/Phone-Dashboard-Django).
 If you'd like, you may also rename the app itself by changing the `app_name` parameter.

 Once these steps are complete, you should be able to build a debug version for testing on a physical device.
 If you seek to distribute the application on the Google Play Store, you will need [an Android keystore](https://developer.android.com/studio/publish/app-signing) set up for signing.
 If you do this, update the `gradle.properties` file accordingly.

+*Please send any updates, corrections, or questions to [chris@audacious-software.com](mailto:chris@audacious-software.com).
+This is an early iteration of this document and it is expected to change over time.*